-Since its inception in 1905, the Carnegie Mellon Department of Chemical Engineering has been on the bleeding edge of research and innovation in chemical engineering.
+Since its inception in 1905, the Carnegie Mellon Department of Chemical Engineering has been on the leading edge of research and innovation in chemical engineering.
 Today, this is more true than ever.
-With research thrusts across fields such as health and medicine, biofuels, air quality and more, CMU ChemEs are paving the way to healthier, cleaner, more efficient future for all.
+With research thrusts across fields such as health and medicine, biofuels, air quality and more, CMU ChemEs are paving the way to a healthier, cleaner, more efficient future for all.

 The department works hard to foster an extremely collegial, highly collaborative research environment.
 Many faculty collaborate with colleagues both in and out of the department, as well as groups outside the university.
 Students are often co-advised by two faculty members, and laboratories and equipment are shared freely.